Omega Alpha Members

 Three distinguished individuals were named Full Members of Omega Alpha in 2017.
 These persons join 22 Full Members named in prior years.
 They are:

 Dwight Holland (United States) – Dwight Holland excels in researching and promulgating the importance of human systems integration (HSI), having an interdisciplinary Systems Engineering MS and a Human Factors PhD from Virginia Tech, followed by an MD from the University of Virginia.
 Other academic studies earned Dr. Holland an MS in Geophysics (with Antarctic exploration) and an MALS in Social and Political Science.
-He has more than 100 academic presentations and publications, of which about half involved chairing scientific sessions at international meetings.
-A Lieutenant Colonel in the USAF reserves, Dwight received the Leverett Award for “outstanding contributions to Aerospace Systems Operations”, co-authoring the NASA sponsored book Breaking the Mishap Chain in 2012.
+Dwight has more than 100 academic presentations and publications, of which about half involved chairing scientific sessions at international meetings.
+A Lieutenant Colonel in the USAF reserves, Holland received the Leverett Award for “outstanding contributions to Aerospace Systems Operations”, co-authoring the NASA sponsored book Breaking the Mishap Chain in 2012.
 He is the Past President of the International Association of Military Flight Surgeon Pilots, Space Medicine Association, President of the Aerospace Human Factors Association, and is now President of the Life Sciences and Engineering Branch of the Aerospace Medical Association.
-Selected to the International Academy of Aviation and Space Medicine in 2007, Holland has served as a consultant to several NASA panels and task forces.
-In 2015, Dwight Holland was elected a Fellow to the Royal Aeronautical Society after selection in 2007 to the International Academy of Aviation and Space Medicine.
+Selected to the International Academy of Aviation and Space Medicine in 2007, he served as a consultant to several NASA panels and task forces.
+In 2015, Dr. Holland was elected a Fellow to the Royal Aeronautical Society after selection in 2007 to the International Academy of Aviation and Space Medicine.
 He is a Fellow of both the Aerospace Medical and the Aerospace Human Factors Associations.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Dr. Holland to Membership in the International Honor Society for Systems Engineering.

 Harold W. Sorensen (United States) – Harold Sorenson is now Professor Emeritus of Mechanical and Aerospace Engineering at the University of San Diego, where he was founding director of the unique graduate program in architecture-based Systems Engineering.
 In 1973, Sorenson helped establish and operate Orincon, a systems integration company, where many insights for this new approach emerged when he was CEO and later as Senior VP and General Manager of the MITRE Corporation.
 Dr. Sorenson has authored or co-authored more than 70 papers and gave keynote addresses, also authoring Parameter Estimation in 1980 and Kalman Filtering in 1985.
-He served as Chief Scientist of the U.S. Air Force from 1985 to 1988 and joined MITRE in 1989, remaining until 2001.
+He served as Chief Scientist of the US Air Force from 1985 to 1988 and joined MITRE in 1989, remaining until 2001.
 He chaired the Air Force Scientific Advisory Board during 1990-93 and was a member of the USAF SAB from 1982 until 1997.
 Sorenson was a member of the Defense Intelligence Agency Scientific Advisory Board during 1992-98.
-Having received his PhD in electrical engineering from UCLA in 1966, he received the IEEE Centennial Medal in 1989, became a Life Fellow of the IEEE, and a Fellow of the American Association for the Advancement of Science.
+Having received his PhD in electrical engineering from UCLA in 1966, he received the IEEE Centennial Medal in 1989, became a Life Fellow of IEEE, and a Fellow of the American Association for the Advancement of Science.
 He also received two Exceptional Civilian Service awards, a Meritorious Civilian Award from the Air Force, the Director’s Award from the Defense Intelligence Agency, the Benjamin H. Gold Medal for Engineering from the Armed Forces Communications and Electronics Association, and the Air Force Association’s Doolittle Award.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Sorenson to Membership in the International Honor Society for Systems Engineering.

 Dinesh Verma (United States) – Dinesh Verma is founding Dean of the School of Systems and Enterprises at the Stevens Institute of Technology and Professor of Systems Engineering, while also serving as founding Executive Director of the DOD Systems Engineering Research Center.
 Verma was a Research Scientist managing the Virginia Tech Systems Engineering Design Laboratory while also an Invited Lecturer at the University of Exeter, UK.
 Dinesh then became a Director within Lockheed Martin Undersea Systems.
 His consulting includes Eastman Kodak, Lockheed Martin, L3 Communications, United Defense, Raytheon, IBM, Sun Microsystems, Motorola, Johnson Controls, and SIAC.
 Scandinavian consulting involves VOLVO, NOKIA, RAMSE, Ericsson-SAAB, and Varian Medical.
 Verma’s professional and research emphasizes conceptual and preliminary design evaluation, system architecture, and life-cycle costing.
 He authored over 100 technical papers, book reviews, technical monographs, and co-authored two textbooks.
 Verma is a Fellow of INCOSE and was elected to Sigma Xi.
 He serves as a member of the External Advisory Board for Systems Engineering at SAIC, on the Systems Engineering Advisory Council of the Systems and Software Consortium, and on the AFIT Advisory Board of the Center for Systems Engineering.
 Verma holds two honorary degrees (Honoris Causa): A Doctorate in Technology and Design from Linnaeus University, Växjö, Sweden (2007), and a Master’s Degree in Engineering from Stevens (2009).
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Verma to Membership in the International Honor Society for Systems Engineering.